UnderRoySoft/youtube-playlist-shuffler/README.md

 Click "Connect to YouTube" - browser will open
 Sign in and grant permissions
 Return to app - should show "Connected"
-You're ready to shuffle playlists!
+You are ready to shuffle playlists!

-How to Use
+### How to Use
 Connect: Click "Connect to YouTube" and authorize access
 Load: Click "Load Playlists" to see your YouTube playlists
 Select: Choose a playlist from the dropdown